Rhino Piercing (Vertical Nose Tip): Pain, Healing, Cost, Jewelry, Gauge, Aftercare, and Cleaning

 Variant 2: Double Rhino Piercing

-A double rhino piercing can be a great option for those who are looking for multiple nose piercings.
+A double Rhino piercing can be a great option for those who are looking for multiple nose piercings.
 Combining nose piercings can create an edgy look and give you more opportunities to mix and match jewelry pieces.

-A double rhino piercing incorporates two rhino piercings, often in the opposite direction of one another.
+A double Rhino piercing incorporates two rhino piercings, often in the opposite direction of one another.

-In other words, you can combine a horizontal and vertical rhino piercing and do something like spikes to adorn all various angles of your nose.
+In other words, you can combine a horizontal and vertical Rhino piercing and do something like spikes to adorn all various angles of your nose.

 Variant 3: Deep Rhino Piercing

-The deep rhino is an “extreme” version of the rhino piercing, with the top portion of the piercing coming out higher on your nose.
+The deep Rhino is an “extreme” version of the Rhino piercing, with the top portion of the piercing coming out higher on your nose.

 However, the anatomy of your nose may dictate how far up your piercing can take the piercing, and they may need to off-center it.